Protein Powder for Weight Loss - The Ultimate Guide

 One downfall of the classic “protein shake” is that it is made with milk.
 If you are aiming to use your protein powder to help you lose weight, this is a big no-no. To get the best results, mix your protein powder with water.
 Luckily, there are many protein powders out there that taste great with water!
 Our favourite is Oxywhey, which mixes up creamy with only water.
 There are also collagen protein powders available that mix up similar to a cordial - with no creaminess at all.

 If you are looking to lose weight, getting adequate protein is a must.
 It will help you retain muscle and ward off cravings while you are in a calorie deficit.
 There are so many choices of protein powder out there that you are sure to find something that will suit you.
 Have a look at our collection of protein powders and take the next step in achieving your weight loss goals!
-And while you are there, have a look at our other supps that can aid in your fitness journey.
+And while you are there, have a look at our other supps that can aid in your fitness journey and healthy lifestyle.